Feeding a Bichon Frise: A Guide to Healthy Diet

 Breed health

-According to a survey conducted by the American Bichon Frise Club, allergies, calcium oxalate stones, and patellar luxation are the top three health conditions of greatest concern in the breed.
-Although a diet of chicken and vegetables can help with chronic allergies, especially those related to stomach disorders, the club suggests that bichon owners should also feed dry foods to be sure they have all the required nutrients.
+According to a survey conducted by the American Bichon Frise Club, the top three health concerns in the breed are allergies, calcium oxalate stones, and patellar luxation.
+While a diet consisting of chicken and vegetables may help alleviate chronic allergies, especially those related to digestive issues, the club still recommends including dry food to meet all essential nutritional needs.

 Dietary changes

-Since bichons can be picky eaters, some owners find that lean meat is to their liking.
-Despite this, they should be given a varied diet to help "prevent the development of allergies from long-term ingestion of the same foods."
-In addition to chicken, they should be fed lean meat and occasionally fish.
+Bichons can be picky eaters, and some owners find that lean meats appeal more to them.
+However, offering a varied diet is important to help prevent food sensitivities or allergies that can develop from long-term exposure to the same ingredients.
+In addition to chicken, consider incorporating other lean meats and occasionally fish to diversify their meals.

 Adding vegetables